alphagov/govuk-content-schemas/docs/why-contract-testing.md

 The idea of contract testing is to gain more confidence that the whole system works together properly, but without needing to run all the services at the same time.
 Instead we can test each service in isolation using a 'contract' which describes the expectations on each interacting service.

-The definition of the contracts are provided by `govuk-content-schemas`.
+The definition of the contracts are provided by [govuk-content-schemas](https://github.com/alphagov/govuk-content-schemas).

 For more information and background please read the [README.md](../README.md)